Learning of Time-Frequency Attention Mechanism for Automatic Modulation Recognition: Automatic Modulation Recognition

-Fig. \ref{fig:cnn} illustrates the overview of the proposed MR framework FTA-SCNN, which consists of one input layer, 4 convolutional layers, one densely connected layer, and an output softmax layer.
+We follow a CNN architecture similar to the one used in \cite{cite:SCNN}, called spectrum CNN (SCNN), and investigate the designed TFA block into the CNN architecture, called TFA-SCNN.
+Fig. \ref{fig:cnn} illustrates the overview of the framework TFA-SCNN.
+It consists of one input layer, 4 convolutional layers integrated with TFA, one densely connected layer, and an output softmax layer.
 The input of the network is a spectrogram image with the dimension of $100\times100\times3$.
 The convolutional layers use $3\times3$-sized kernel and the number of kernels of the 4 convolutional layers is setting as 64, 32, 12, 8.
-The feature maps generated from each convolutional layer are the input features of FTA, later the refined feature maps of FTA are followed by Rectified Linear Unit (ReLU) \cite{cite:ReLU} and a max-pooling layer with a size of $2\times2$, except for the last convolutional layer only followed by ReLU.
+The feature maps from convolutional layers integrated with TFA are followed by rectified linear unit (ReLU) \cite{cite:ReLU} and a max-pooling layer with a size of $2\times2$, except for the last one only followed by ReLU.
+Specifically, the dimension of the feature maps generated by TFA is $98\times98\times64$, $47\times47\times32$, $21\times21\times12$, $8\times8\times8$.
 The densely connected layer consists of 128 neurons.
-The output of the network is the predicted modulation mode of the input spectrogram image.
-The network is trained using stochastic gradient descent to minimize the cross-entropy loss function \cite{cite:bishop2006pattern}, that is,

-with the number of training examples $N$, the true labels $t^i$, and the predicted labels $x^i$. $\mathcal{L}$ denotes the loss function, that is,
+The output of the network is the predicted modulation mode of input.
+The network is trained using stochastic gradient descent to minimize the cross-entropy loss function, that is, $\mathbf{w}^{*}=\operatorname{argmin}_{\mathbf{W}} \frac{1}{N} \sum_{i=1}^{N}\mathcal{L}(\mathbf{w}; x^i, t^i)$, with the number of training examples $N$, the true labels $t^i$, and the predicted labels $x^i$. $\mathcal{L}$ denotes the loss function, that is, $\mathcal{L}=-\sum_{j}^{M} \beta_j log(q_j)$, where $M$ denotes the number of classes, $\beta_j$ is a binary indicator with $\beta_j = 1$ if $x^i$ is $t^i$, otherwise $\beta_j = 0$, and $q_j$ denotes the predicted probability of belonging to class $j$.